freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/gpu/index.md

 ## Origin of GPU

-Most primitive background of GPU can be mapped to the era of VGA (Virtual Graphics Array) controllers.
-These were not actually a whole processing unit but acted as supporting units for display functions.
+The most primitive background of GPU can be mapped to the era of VGA (Virtual Graphics Array) controllers.
+These were not actually whole processing units, but acted as supporting units for display functions.
 A VGA controller is a simple memory controller connected to Dynamic RAM and a display generator.
 The main function of a VGA is to receive image data, arrange it properly, and send it to a video device, which was mainly a computer monitor or a TV screen connected to a gaming console for display.

 The first ever full-fledged processing unit for graphic acceleration was developed and marketed by NVIDIA in 1999, "GeForce 256".
-Older 3D accelerators had to rely on CPU to execute graphic calculations.
-With the new "GeForce 256" as a co-processor for CPU, improved frame rate by more than 50% and lowered the total cost, thereby expanding itself in the consumer market.
+Older 3D accelerators had to rely on the CPU to execute graphic calculations.
+With the new "GeForce 256" as a co-processor for CPU, frame rates improved by more than 50% and the total cost was lowered, thereby expanding itself in the consumer market.

 ## GPU vs CPU

 A CPU is optimized for minimum latency, i.e., "to be able to execute as many instructions as possible belonging to a single serial thread, in a given window of time".
 The processor must be able to switch quickly between operations.
 In order to get lots of latency on the CPU, there is a lot of infrastructure in the CPU like large caches for data to be readily available for execution, lots of Control Units for out-of-order executions, and a few ALU cores.
 The ISA of CPU is designed in a more generalized manner and can perform a wide-range of operations.
-While the CPU was designed for general purpose computations and instructions, GPU evolved for graphic computations.
-Same computation needs to be performed on hundreds and thousands of pixels for 2D/3D rendering of graphics.
+While the CPU was designed for general purpose computations and instructions, the GPU evolved for graphic computations.
+The same computation needs to be performed on hundreds and thousands of pixels for 2D/3D rendering of graphics.
 Thus, GPUs were primarily optimized for maximum throughput.
 This is implemented using tons of ALUs in a single architecture.
-The L2 cache is shrunk because till the data is fetched from DRAM, GPU cores have a lot of computations to perform, thereby overlapping the CPU stall time with massive parallelism.
+The L2 cache is shrunk because until the data is fetched from DRAM, GPU cores have a lot of computations to perform, thereby overlapping the CPU stall time with massive parallelism.
 This is known as latency hiding.